gwrun/tutorials/grafana/docker-compose/README.md

+How to self-host Grafana on local server or VM, and provide a secure authenticated access to it over the internet using [gw.run](https://gw.run).

-1. Create a new tunnel and store its tunnel secrets file into `secrets/tunnel.json`
+1. [Create a new tunnel](https://gw.run/admin) and store its tunnel secrets file into `secrets/tunnel.json`

-2. Run service
+2. Run Grafana
 ```
 $ docker-compose up --build
 ```

-## initial configuration
-- Grafana is configured to only be accessible using [gw.run](https://gw.run) secure tunnel in read-only mode.
-- Any user that you authorized for this tunnel will be able to see dashboards in read-only mode
-- inside Grafana, do additional sign in with default admin/admin password to map more users
+3. Open the tunnel URL and you should see Grafana welcome screen Do additional sign in with default admin/admin password to change default administration credentials and create more users with creation rights.

-- The `volume` setting in the `docker-compose.yml` defines local directory to expose to.
-- The Grafana documentation is available at [grafana.com/docs](https://grafana.com/docs/).
+Grafana documentation is available at [grafana.com/docs](https://grafana.com/docs/)